binary-com/trello-googlesheet-integration/README.md

 prompt: sheets.unplanned.range: (!A3:Z)
 prompt: Googlesheet sheet name used to maintain status of planned cards of current sprint: (Sprint)
 prompt: sheets.sprint.range: (!A2:H)
-The config file was saved!
+The config file successfully saved!
 ```

 The structure of saved file, `/tmp/default.json`, is: